smartenv-crs4/keycloak-express-middleware/README.md

 Allows restricting access to a resource only to authenticated users or to those possessing specific roles in the realm or in a Keycloak client.

 **` -- @parameters -- `**
-- **conditions**: `[optional]` An array of strings each specifying one or more required roles; or a function executing custom code performing an access role verification
+- **conditions**: `[optional]` A String specifing one role, or an array of strings each specifying one or more required roles; or a function executing custom code performing an access role verification
+  - As a string: specifies one required role, using the syntax:
+    - 'role'              → client role in the configured client (e.g., 'admin')
+    - 'clientid:role'     → client role of a specific client (e.g., 'myclient:editor')
+    - 'realm:role'        → realm role (e.g., 'realm:superuser')
   - As array of strings: specifies one or more required roles, using the syntax:
     - 'role'              → client role in the configured client (e.g., 'admin')
     - 'clientid:role'     → client role of a specific client (e.g., 'myclient:editor')